ttalVlatt/Quarto-Docx-Horizontal-Rule/README.md

 ### To use this filter

-  1. Ensure the Docx-Horizontal-Rule file is in your _extensions folder
+  1. Ensure the docx-horizontal-rule extension is in your _extensions folder

+  You can install the filter directly in the terminal with

+  `quarto install extension ttalVlatt/Quarto-Docx-Horizontal-Rule`

+  *This assumes your terminal is set to the same directory as your project/.qmd script*

   2. Add the horizontal rule to your markdown